JuliaRegistries/Registrator.jl/README.md

 #### Permissions and subscribed events for the app

-You will need read-only permission for: Repository contents, Issues, Pull Requests, Repository Metadata
+You will need read-only permission for: Repository contents, Repository Metadata

+You will need read & write permission for: Issues, Pull Requests, Commit Statuses

 You will need to subscribe to the following events: Issue comment and commit comment

 #### How to run

 See the `image` directory on how to build the docker image.

+#### For private packages and registries

+* Same [install](https://github.com/apps/registratortest/installations/new) step as above.
+* Add @JuliaRegistrator as a collaborator to your private Registry